valantic/vue-template/README.md

 ### tsconfig.json

-Typescript configuration for the current project.
+TypeScript configuration for the current project.

 ## Known issues